 First, remove the old faucet from your sink.
 To do this, you must disconnect the two water supply lines underneath the sink.
 The lines will be disconnected from the valves of the water supply.

 Before disconnecting, turn the valves off and place a towel underneath to catch any water drips.
 Using a wrench, disconnect the lines from the valves.

 Then, find where the supply lines connect to the fastener of the sink faucet.
 Use a wrench to disconnect the fastener so the faucet will easily lift out of the countertop.
 Discard the old faucet along with the water supply lines (only if new supply lines came with the new faucet!).

 Step 2: Connect the faucet neck to the countertop

 Whether you are using the existing supply lines or the new ones that came with the faucet, attach the two threaded pipes to the bottom of the faucet head.
 Thread the connected faucet head and the two lines through the hole on the countertop and set the faucet into place.

 Your faucet assembly kit should have included two o-rings.
 Place the o-rings on the base of the faucet with the rubber ring facing upward so it will touch the bottom of the countertop when in place.

-Straighten the faucet neck as needed and make sure it is situated before you tighten everything into place with a wrench.
+Straighten the faucet neck as needed and ensure it is situated before tightening everything into place with a wrench.

 Step 3: Reattach the water supply lines.